mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ###### CORE subsector

 Ankod
-Reverently referred to as the ‘Gateway to Capital’, Ankod is a key stop on the route into the subsector from Vland and Lishun.
-The Imperial Navy base at Ankod has a partnership with universities on neighboring Knabbib to develop security technology that provides a protective cordon for Capital and the subsector at large.
+Reverently referred to as the 'Gateway to Capital', Ankod is a key stop on the route into the subsector from Vland and Lishun.
+The Imperial Navy base at Ankod has a partnership with universities on neighboring Knabbib to develop security technology that provides a protective cordon for [[Capital]] and the subsector at large.
 Naval astronomers and technologists come to Ankod to work on the ultra- secret Project Shortbow at its secure training and